pypa/pip/docs/reference/pip_install.rst

 Hashes from PyPI
 ~~~~~~~~~~~~~~~~

-PyPI provides an md5 hash in the fragment portion of each package download
+PyPI provides an MD5 hash in the fragment portion of each package download URL,
-URL. pip checks this as a protection against download corruption.
-However,
+like ``#md5=123...``, which pip checks as a protection against download
+corruption.
+Other hash algorithms that have guaranteed support from ``hashlib``
+are also supported here: sha1, sha224, sha384, sha256, and sha512.
+Since this
-since the hash originates remotely, it is not a useful guard against tampering
+hash originates remotely, it is not a useful guard against tampering and thus
-and thus does not satisfy the ``--require-hashes`` demand that every package
+does not satisfy the ``--require-hashes`` demand that every package have a
-have a local hash.
+local hash.

 .. _`editable-installs`: